 As with most aspects of the law, the exact procedure will depend on where the trial occurs.
 Generally, however, the court will hold a hearing at some point after the conviction to examine the nature of the offense and weigh the aggravating and mitigating factors.
 After deliberation, the court will hand down the defendant's sentence.

-Free Consultation with a Local Criminal Defense Attorney
+Free Case Review with a Local Criminal Defense Attorney

 If you're facing charges as serious as second-degree murder, you should speak with a criminal defense attorney immediately to understand the penalties for the charges you're facing and the defenses available to you as you move forward.
-Even for less severe crimes or for evaluations of family members' convictions and plea agreements, your best option is to get a free initial consultation with an experienced criminal defense attorney.
+Even for less severe crimes or for evaluations of family members' convictions and plea agreements, your best option is to get a free initial case evaluation from an experienced criminal defense attorney.